frame-r/RenderMaster/README.md

 Graphic engine based on COM (Component Object Model).

-## Install
+## Build and Install
 Clone repositiory.
 Build solution Engine.sln located in build/ directory.
+I use Visual Studio 2017 (15.6.6), but I'm sure that the engine is compiled with VS 2015.
 Then you should register Engine.dll in Windows Registry.
 Just run install.bat as Administrator.
 Now everything is ready to work with the engine.
 See example build/Test.vcxproj for more details.

-### FBX SDK
+## FBX SDK
 By default Engine solution configured to find FBX SDK at C:\Program Files\Autodesk\FBX\FBX SDK\2018.0\.
 To build engine without FBX SDK comment '#define USE_FBX' in include\Engine.h and remove libfbxsdk-md.lib from Engine project settings (Linker -> Input -> Additional Dependencies)

 ## Uninstall